 In the next step, the overlay and inlet foils are assembled and joined together with precision.
 Finally, the foils are placed in a laminating machine.
 By the conduction of heat, the foils are brought into a soft elastic state at high pressure (approximately 100-150 °C).
 This 'bakes' the four sheets to create a permanent bond (Figure 12.11).
-After the lamination and cooling of the laminated PVC foils, the individual smart cards are stamped out of the multi-purpose sheet (Figure 12.12).
-A subsequent functional test ensures the quality of the cards before these can be sent to the customer.

-Figure 12.11 During the lamination procedure the PVC sheets are melted at high pressure and temperatures up to $150\,^{\circ}\text{C}$
+Figure 12.11 During the lamination procedure the PVC sheets are melted at high pressure and temperatures up to $150 \,^{\circ}\text{C}$